 Very much a companion piece to the first album, Killers features several songs that were already in the band’s live set much earlier.
 The big difference between the two records is the quality of the production.
 Killers sees the arrival of producer Martin Birch, and thus the dawn of the muscular and heavy sound that characterizes early Iron Maiden.
-The following year’s groundbreaking The Number Of The Beast album would be the first of classic era Maiden, but it’s actually on Killers that the quintessential Maiden sound is born.
+The following year’s groundbreaking The Number Of The Beast album might be the first record of Maiden’s classic era, but it’s actually on Killers that the quintessential Maiden sound is born.

 Another arrival here is long-time guitarist Adrian Smith, replacing Dennis Stratton and adding his melodic and rhythmic leads to Dave Murray’s virtouso fretwork.
 Smith’s presence is heard, and even felt, on numbers like the beautiful and semi-accoustic Prodigal Son, and so one of the greatest guitar partnerships in music history finally takes flight.
 In fact, the album opens with a short instrumental, The Ides Of March, that showcases the Murray/Smith lead work impressively.